THE SHIPYARD

 While

-the most races relied on minelaying freighters to lay and re-seed minefields
+the most races relied on minelaying freighters to lay

-during the EY period, a small number of specialized mine warfare ships began to
+and re-seed minefields during the EY period, a small number of specialized mine

-appear around Y80, along with the 360 tractors needed for effective sweeping.
+warfare ships began to appear around Y80, along with the 360 tractors needed

-The Klingons selected older warp-refitted hulls for this duty, as they did not
+for effective sweeping.
+The Klingons selected older warp-refitted hulls for

-need to operate at high speeds.
-Also, the armor incorporated into the design
+this duty, as they did not need to operate at high speeds.
+Also, the armor

-provided an extra safety margin.
-While conversions of smaller hulls were far
+incorporated into the design provided an extra safety margin.
+While conversions

-more common, the Klingons reasoned that a more durable hull would be useful in
+of smaller hulls were far more common, the Klingons reasoned that a more

-base assault missions.
-The D3M received the forward shielding of the more
+durable hull would be useful in base assault missions.
+The D3M received the

-modern D4 in its conversion, but few other improvements to the standard D3
+forward shielding of the more modern D4 in its conversion, but few other

 F4D